 Are you wrestling with the decision of what to do with your personal injury case?
+To file, or not to file a lawsuit?
 If you’re reading this blog post, you probably have a difficult choice ahead of you.
 Unfortunately, trying to make the best decision is not black and white.
 Personal injury settlements involve many unknowns.
 Ultimately, you and your attorney have to make a decision that is best for you, your case, and your future.

 If you accept the offer, then you are agreeing to stop pursing your case in exchange for the money offered.
 This means that you will not be able to pursue the defendant in any other way.
 You can’t go after their personal assets, continue to trial for a bigger payout, or file a claim against them for the same accident again.
 When you accept an offer from an insurance company, you will be asked to sign a document titled Release of Claims.
 This agreement ensures that you cannot pursue any further claims against the defendant.